ProximalElk6186/xmb-linux/README.md

    ```bash
    python3 ./build.py run
    ```

+   **Please keep in mind that if there are any compiling errors, the XMB interface part should still be built and avaiable to use.**

    **If you want to build the media player application, more requirements need to be met.
 Please look [Media player: prerequesites and building](#media-player-prerequesites-and-building) for details.**

 5. **Open the Application**